AvashnaGovender/pupillometry_analysis/README.md

-# Toolkit to analyse pupil data
+# Toolkit to analyse data for Pupillometry

 This repo offers scripts and tools to analyse pupil data that has been collected from an eye-tracker.